 My research focuses on the international causes and consequences of democratic backsliding, international organizations, and the effects of international policy requirements on domestic democratic institutions.

-My book, which is under contract with Oxford University Press, develops a novel, international-level theory of democratic backsliding.
+My first book, Eroding Democracy from the Outside In: International Organizations and Democratic Backsliding (Oxford University Press, 2025), develops a novel, international-level theory of democratic backsliding.
 Research on democratic backsliding has proliferated, but to-date has largely focused on domestic-level factors.
 These domestic determinants are undoubtedly critical, but the global scale of the current democratic recession and extensive research showing a strong and positive relationship between international integration and democracy suggest that structural, international factors are an integral part of the story as well.
 I show that increased delegation of policy authority to international organizations in the post-Cold War era has made backsliding more likely by fundamentally altering, and in many ways undermining, domestic representative institutions that are critical for long-term democratic success.
-I have been awarded a Strategy and Policy Fellowship from the Smith Richardson Foundation to support this research.
+This project was supported by a Strategy and Policy Fellowship from the Smith Richardson Foundation (2024).